What Does A Pet Groomer Do?

 Depending on the options you choose you can become a groomer in just a few months.

 There are a variety of educational options for becoming a pet groomer.
 From your local community college to specific schools that only focus on grooming education.
 Which option you decide to go with will be dependent on your financial situation and time investment you can make.

 The National Dog Groomers Association of America’s certification is the industry standard that shows you are invested in your career.
 The certification requires a testing process that will certify your training and education and allow you to be recognized as a nationally certified master groomer.

-The average median salary for a pet groomer was $24,990 as of May 2019 as pet the US Bureau of Labor statistics.
-They have groomers under the category of Animal Care and Service Workers.
+The average median salary for all animal caretaker jobs which includes pet groomers was $28,730 as of May 2021 as per the US Bureau of Labor statistics.

 Median means that half of the workers in the industry earned more and half earned less.
 This range is largely based on a few factors including where you live and how much experience you have.